versus-systems/kubecmd/README.md

 Run commands easily on dedicated deployment's pods.

-It creates a job based on your deployment, it runs the command on the job's pod, and deletes the job after it's done.
+It creates a job based on your deployment, it runs the command on the job's pod, and deletes it after it's done.

 ## But why?
-You could run your commands directly on a deployment's pod but have in mind that it's the same pod that is currenlty running your app, probably processing lots of requests already, any deployment update can terminate the pod in the middle of your script's execution plus you have to figure out the pod's name.
+You could run your commands directly on a deployment's pod but have in mind that it's the same pod that is currently running your app, probably processing lots of requests already, any deployment update can terminate the pod in the middle of your script's execution plus you have to figure out the pod's name.

 **kubecmd** makes easier to run any command on your kubernetes apps creating a dedicated job to do it, it won't go away if something like a deployment update happens but until it's done with your command.
-The created job gets destroyed after the command finishes.
+The job gets destroyed after the command finishes.

 ## Instalation
-* You need [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) for course.
+* You need [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) of course.
 * Install [jq](https://stedolan.github.io/jq/).
 ```bash
 brew install jq